grvdshwl/Notes/Git/Github (Deep Dive).md

 Benfits of Organisation account over individual account :-

 - **Public Repositories** : They're visible to any user on your GitHub Enterprise instance. **Private Repositories** : They're only available to the repository owner.
-You can add collaborators of your choise to share with.
+You can add collaborators of your choice to share with.

 - In Individual account we cannot control access level of **outside collaborator** is always provide write access anmd some other higher level access however we can control the access level in organisational account.